private first dance lessons and wedding dance lessons in london

 Waltz teaches balance, correct posture and rise and fall, and eventually good dance style.
 Popular Waltz songs:

-• Lara’s Theme from the Dr Zhivago
+• Lara’s Theme from Dr Zhivago

 • Godfather’s Waltz from the movie Godfather